 You may have a lack of appetite after your surgery.
 Try to eat small amounts of your favorite foods often throughout the day.
-It is important that you do not skip entire meals because this could cause hypoglycemia (low blood sugar).
-Hypoglycemia can be very serious if it is not treated.
+It’s important that you don’t skip entire meals because this could cause hypoglycemia (low blood sugar).
+Hypoglycemia can be very serious if it isn’t treated.
 Symptoms of hypoglycemia include feeling faint, problems seeing, headache, shakiness, sweating, and a fast, forceful heartbeat.

 Always carry a source of sugar with you.
 It can be hard candy or glucose tablets.
 Take it immediately if you have any symptoms of hypoglycemia.

 You may lose weight during the first couple of weeks after your surgery.
 You may regain the weight slowly as your appetite and amount of food you can eat increases, but not everyone does.
 Your goal is to maintain your new weight.